Managing the Holiday Blues: How to Protect Your Heart This Holiday Season

 Feelings of disappointment that we came so far just to sit in a hotel room, frustration with my partner and myself as we navigate challenging situations that honestly just happen.
 But then I look over at her sleeping and I think, she is SO perfect.
 She is getting well, and we are okay.
 I have a partner who is my teammate, and we are capable of helping her while she is getting well.
 We are OK.
 When I look at what we do have, it makes that hard stuff so much more manageable.

 Service: Okay, so maybe at the moment you don’t have the money for vacation at all, or you feel discouraged and set back.
-Or maybe like us all you feel like maybe you are taking two steps forward, and one step back, or even one step forward and two steps back.
+Or you feel like maybe you are taking two steps forward, and one step back, or even one step forward and two steps back.
 Here is a strategy that can help regardless of your situation.
 Giving.

 We can give in many ways, (money, time, acts of service, or an encouraging word).
 It might be financial (contributing to a charity of your choice), giving to a local food pantry, sorting cans, meals, or other resources for those in need, or serving meals for those struggling with being unhoused.

 When I give of myself in service (when balanced with self-care), it is almost impossible to suffer.
-The reasons are that it helps me to reflect in gratitude for the blessings in my life, it helps me feel meaning and purpose, and it helps me feel a sense of connection to others.
+Being of service helps me to reflect in gratitude for the blessings in my life; it helps me feel meaning and purpose, and it helps me feel a sense of connection to others.

 Finally…